tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 **Author** Tim Cartwright

 ## Synopsis
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
+This function does NOT make use of DBCC SHRINKDATABASE or DBCC SHRINKFILE.

 ## Description
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
 Can be used to migrate indexes to a new filegroup, or just shrink and move the indexes back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.

 **IMPORTANT**: The second file that gets created will match the used size of the original filegroup.
 You must have enough disk space to support this.

 ## More Information
 Wrote this after I read this post by Paul Randal: <a href="https://www.sqlskills.com/blogs/paul/why-you-should-not-shrink-your-data-files/" target="_blank">Why you should not shrink your data files</a>

 I always knew shrinking was very bad, but until I read these comments by Paul my brain never clicked that there could be a better way:

 QUOTE (Paul Randal):